-West Virginia residents apply for the CDBG-DR funds through one of three methods by: submitting through the Rise West Virginia website at http://wvfloodrecovery.com/, downloading the smartphone app and completing a submission, or visiting a local intake center for assisted electronic submission.
+At the onset, West Virginia residents apply for the CDBG-DR funds through one of three methods by: submitting through the Rise West Virginia website at http://wvfloodrecovery.com/, downloading the application, or visiting a local intake center for assisted electronic submission.
 Funding awarded to eligible applicants is used to satisfy a portion of the unmet need for damage sustained to their housing units as a result of the presidentially declared flooding disaster of June 2016.